darlacameron/intro-to-d3-nicar-2020/1-js-review/README.md

 array_object[1]["artist"] // returns "Funkadelic"
 ```

+#### Why does this matter?
 - Understanding data types is very important as you work with D3.
-Often times, your data will look like objects inside of an array.
-For instance, if you're working with a CSV file, D3 will convert it into an array with each row in the spreadsheet being it's own object inside of that array.
+Often, the data that you are charting in D3 will look like objects inside of an array.
+For instance, if you're working with a CSV file, D3 will convert it into an array with each row in the spreadsheet as an object inside of the array.
 - For more JS basics, see the first section of the [2019 D3 class at NICAR](https://github.com/csessig86/intro-to-d3-nicar-19/tree/master/01-intro-to-js), when JS wasn't a prerequisite.
 The free e-book [Eloquent Javascript](https://eloquentjavascript.net/) is also a great place to learn.

-#### Advanced JS concepts that are good to know for D3
+### Four advanced JS concepts that are good to know for D3
-1. [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions): This is a shorter way of writing functions, which are repeatable blocks of code.
+1. [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are a shorter way of writing functions, which are repeatable blocks of code.
 ```javascript
 var sandwiches = [
   'PoBoy',